 Of course, these are all just patents–it’s quite possible the actual devices will never see the light of day.
 But these new filings, coupled with the other past similar ones, show that Apple is thinking seriously about ways to intermingle technology with fabric.

-That’s not the only thing on Apple’s design mind either–the company had 43 patents approved this time around, including one that focuses on multiplayer gaming and another that involves ride-hailing implementation in Apple Maps.
+That’s not the only thing on Apple’s design mind either–the company had 43 patents approved this time, including one focusing on multiplayer gaming and another involving ride-hailing implementation in Apple Maps.